remote-android/redroid-doc/README.md

 ## Getting Started
-*redroid* should capabale running on any linux (with some kernel features enabled).
+*redroid* should be able to run on any linux distribution (with some kernel features enabled).

 Quick start on *Ubuntu 20.04* here; Check [deploy section](deploy/README.md) for other distros.